Female with headphones on smiling

 30 credit level 7 module

-• demonstrate a detailed understanding of a range of supervision approaches used when supervising creative therapy practitioners.
+• demonstrate a detailed practical understanding of a range of creative supervision approaches.

-• demonstrate detailed awareness and implementation of ethical standards and conduct when using supervisory approaches consistent with the ethical guidelines of the British Association of Music Therapists (BAMT) and the HCPC.
+• demonstrate detailed awareness and implementation of ethical standards and conduct consistent with the ethical guidelines of the British Association of Music Therapists (BAMT), the HCPC and international equivalents.

 Entry requirements

-You are required to have a PGDip or Masters degree in Music Therapy from one of the recognised UK training institutions plus registration as an arts therapist with HCPC with current access to practice.
+You must have achieved a PGDip or Master's degree in Music Therapy in the UK plus HCPC registration as an arts therapist with current access to practice.

 Careers / Further study